 1. Replace single-use bags with reusable produce and grocery bags

 Keep a few lightweight reusable bags in your car or by the door.
-Choose breathable cotton mesh for produce.
+Choose breathable cotton mesh for product.

 2. Switch disposable water bottles to a stainless steel bottle